SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 * enhance the visualization of data with custom widgets.
 * implement functionalities tailored to your use case.

 First, this document describes the concept behind applications and plugins.
-Then it specifies the folder structure as well as the content of the application and plugin manifests which helps understanding how applications and plugins are built.
+Then it specifies the required folder structure and different configuration options for applications and plugins.
 Subsequently, the setup necessary for developing applications and plugins is described.
 The Web SDK guide is structured as follows:
 * [Concepts](#concepts)
 	* [Project structure](#project-structure)
 	* [Manifests](#manifests)